awsdocs/elb-network-load-balancers-user-guide/doc_source/create-target-group.md

 After you create a target group, you can add tags\.

 To route traffic to the targets in a target group, create a listener and specify the target group in the default action for the listener\.
 For more information, see [Listener rules](load-balancer-listeners.md#listener-rules)\.
+You can specify the same target group in multiple listeners, but these listeners must belong to the same Network Load Balancer\.
+To use a target group with a load balancer, you must verify that the target group is not in use by a listener for any other load balancer\.

 You can add or remove targets from your target group at any time\.
 For more information, see [Register targets with your target group](target-group-register-targets.md)\.
 You can also modify the health check settings for your target group\.
 For more information, see [Modify the health check settings of a target group](target-group-health-checks.md#modify-health-check-settings)\.